redpanda-data/connect/docs/config_interpolation.md

 the function takes an argument, where `function-name` should be replaced with one of the following function names:

+### `content`

+Resolves to the content of a message part.
+The message referred to will depend on the context of where the function is called.

+When applied to a batch of message parts this function targets the first message part by default.
+It is possible to specify a target part index with an integer argument, e.g. `${!content:2}` would print the contents of the third message part.

 ### `json_field`

 Resolves to the value of a JSON field within the message payload located by a